zomux/nlper/_posts/2019-10-27-what-is-discrete-generative-model.md

 $$\mathop{\mathrm{argmax}}\limits_\theta \log p(x=x_d;\theta) $$

 Wait, there is a problem, the model now only has the output $x$, but no input is provided.
 For example, it $x$ is an image, then we are basically predicting all the pixels in the image.
 So are we going to create a model that maps nothing to $x$ ?
-Hmm, we have no idea on how to create such a model.
+Hmm, we have no idea on how to compute such a model and it's log-likelihood.

+But, the good thing is that we know how to compute a lower-bound of the log-likelihood by introducing another variable $z$.
+We call it a latent variable, and the probablity o

 ![variables](https://i.imgur.com/A8nKrSp.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDgzMDAxMjgsLTUyNTYzNjMxNywtMT
-AyODA5OTA4Nl19
+eyJoaXN0b3J5IjpbNjI4NjMxNzEyLC01MjU2MzYzMTcsLTEwMj
+gwOTkwODZdfQ==
 -->